-Students who apply for Fall should hear back from UF by February 26.
+Students who apply for Fall should receive an admissions decision no later than February 26.

 Some students apply to college early because they believe it will help their chances.
 Early deadlines may increase the chance of being admitted, since applying early shows your are very interested in a school, and your application is being considered before all the regular decision applicants apply.

-UF is avery difficult school to get into.
+Getting into UF is very difficult.
 UF evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 In 2021, UF accepted 31% of students, around 15,002 of the 48,193 students who applied.